 The most difficult part of writing this piece was deciding where to start!
 I vaguely remember something about introducing yourself, your subject and to put it in context, back in the days when I used to write essays.

 So, introductions, not me so much as my garden, after all that’s what we are interested in.
 I moved here just under five years ago, my first garden, a well-established one.
-Too well established – Houseleek the full length of the path, Japanese anemone and Bluebells (Spanish) everywhere in the deep borders.
-Bracken and a mini forest down the back with two large Camellias and a Lilac which is covered in Jasmine.
+Too well established – houseleeks the full length of the path, Japanese anemone and bluebells (Spanish) everywhere in the deep borders.
+Bracken and a mini forest down the back with two large Camellias and a lilac which is covered in jasmine.

 From this description I’m guessing you are thinking that it is quite a large plot.
 I have a friend who says I acquire enough plants to fill up the grounds of a manor house.
 I have recently been forced to admit that it might be reaching capacity.
 So, my garden is, actually, around 30 feet by 18 feet, with a brick shed in one corner.
 It is fully south facing and seems not only to have its own micro-climate, but also its own definition of time: I nip into the garden for 10 minutes and go back indoors an hour later.

 Just before lockdown I had ordered some supplies for a gardening project from Wickes.
 While waiting for the supplies and suddenly finding myself having an unexpected staycation – I brought my Mum (94) to stay with me so that I could ‘shield’ her better – I started on the ‘must get to that’ jobs.

 First, I painted the trellis and gate that forms the boundary between my garden and that of my next-door neighbour.
 I don’t know if you have ever painted trellis which is already in situ, but I can assure you it is not a quick job.
 Especially when it is 6ft + and you are a touch over 5ft.
 There are still bits of snagging that need attention which I have managed to ignore so far.